Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 # The End (?)

 This is not the end, **for sure**.
 Soon I will change from ADSL to Fibre, which will deprecate my router config.
-I will also be continously working on this website, adding new content and making the framework better, I promise!
+I will also be continuously working on this website, adding new content and making the framework better, I promise!

 Overall it has been a rewarding experience.
 It almost feels like I am not procrastinating, since I am building something that is actually useful!